 Pieper Veterinary offers state-of-the-art diagnostic imaging services, using the same pieces of equipment that you would find at your local hospital.
-Four different methods of imaging that can be used to help diagnose your pet, including digital radiography (X-ray), ultrasonography, echocardiography, computed tomography (CT), and magnetic resonance imaging (MRI).
+Different methods of imaging can be used to help diagnose your pet, including digital radiography (x-ray), ultrasonography, echocardiography, fluoroscopy, computed tomography (CT), and magnetic resonance imaging (MRI).

 X-ray and abdominal ultrasound (including echocardiography, or cardiac ultrasound) are the most commonly used imaging modalities in veterinary medicine.
 They are utilized on a daily basis by all primary care doctors, emergency doctors, and specialists at Pieper.

 While in some cases sedation may be required in the interest of patient well-being, patient comfort, and image quality, the vast majority of these tests are performed without sedation or anesthesia.
 Results are typically available immediately.

 Our capabilities include:

 What is advanced imaging?